V2 word order: Sursilvan

 Among dialects of the Romansh, V2 word order is limited to Sursilvan, the insertion of entire phrases between auxiliary verbs and participles occurs, as in 'Cun Mariano Tschuor ha Augustin Beeli discurriu ' ('Mariano Tschuor has spoken with Augustin Beeli'), as compared to Engadinese 'Cun Rudolf Gasser ha discurrü Gion Peider Mischol' ('Rudolf Gasser has spoken with Gion Peider Mischol'.)

 The constituent that is bounded by the auxiliary, ha, and the participle, discurriu, is known as a Satzklammer or 'verbal bracket'.

 Estonian

-In Estonian, V2 word order is very frequent in the literate register, but less frequent in the spoken register.
-When V2 order does occur, it is found in main clauses, as illustrated in (1).
+In Estonian, V2 is very frequent in the literate register but less frequent in the spoken register.
+When V2 occurs, it is found in main clauses as illustrated in (1).

 Unlike Germanic V2 languages, Estonian has several instances where V2 word order is not attested in embedded clauses, such as wh-interrogatives (2), exclamatives (3), and non-subject-initial clauses (4).

 Welsh

-In Welsh, V2 word order is found in Middle Welsh, but not in Old and Modern Welsh which only has verb-initial order.
+In Welsh, V2 word order is found in Middle Welsh but not in Old and Modern Welsh, which have only verb-initial order.
 Middle Welsh displays three characteristics of V2 grammar: